Heart Failure: Taking Medicines Properly [en Español]

 - Medicines to avoid.
 You may need to avoid certain medicines.
 Many nonprescription medicines, prescription medicines, and natural supplements can make symptoms of heart failure worse.
 Or they may react with your heart failure medicines.
 Ask your doctor or pharmacist about medicines that may make heart failure symptoms worse, and write down those that you should not take.
 Check with your doctor before you take any medicines on this list.

 - Tests to monitor your medicine.
 You may have regular blood tests to monitor how the medicine is working in your body.
+You may have to test to check how much medicine is in your body .
 Your doctor will likely let you know when you need to have the tests.
 Your doctor wants to be sure that your medicine isn't harming you and that you're getting the right dose.

 Taking medicines properly means taking the right dose of the right medicine at the right time.